MinistrySafe/api-documentation/source/index.html.md

   { "message": "Background Check not found" }
 ```

-This endpoint archives a background check.
+This endpoint archives a Background Check.

 ### HTTP Request